 One of the most important additives to concrete is actually quite a recent invention.
 Rebar, short for reinforcing bar, is used to increase tinsel strength and compensate for weaknesses in the surrounding concrete.
 Rebar had been used in structures for quite a long time before 1889, but the reinforcement was usually placed inside the structure itself.
 Some older structures actually had pieces of iron stretching from wall to wall in order to add strength to the building.

 Enter: Ernest L. Ransome.
 Ransome was a civil engineer living in San Francisco, California who was tasked with designing a new bridge inside Golden Gate Park.
 Ransome had been experimenting with some new ideas and decided that he would use the Alvord Lake Bridge as the test.
 Inside the concrete, he would place a twisted metal bar and arc it all the way from one base of the bridge to the other.
-This twisted piece of metal allowed for a stronger bond with the concrete, because even though the bars are covered by concrete, they still do rust and wear as normal iron would.
-They lose strength and eventually loose their bond with the structure, causing them to reduce in strength and effectiveness.
+This twisted piece of metal allowed for a stronger bond with the concrete because even though the bars are covered by concrete, they still do rust and wear as normal iron would.
+They lose strength and eventually lose their bond with the structure, causing them to reduce in strength and effectiveness.
 The twisted bar allowed for a stronger bond with the concrete, and therefore a stronger structure.

 Ransome’s bridge was completed in 1889, but its design was mostly mocked by the engineering community in the western United States.
 He left San Francisco for the east coast, hoping that his reinforced concrete ideas would be more accepted there, but still held a deep anger for the building community in San Francisco.
 In 1906, the largest earthquake to strike the region destroyed much of the bay area, but Ransome’s bridge, along with the few other reinforced concrete structures that had been built after his departure, were some of the only buildings left standing.